 Exemptions: PHAs that do not administer Section 8 tenant-based assistance are not required to complete sub-component 4B.
-Unless otherwise specified, all questions in this section apply only to form HUTA 5307 (193)2003) the tenant-based section 8 assistance program (vouchers, and until completely merged into the voucher program, certificates).
+Unless otherwise specified, all questions in this section apply only to the tenant-based Section 8 assistance program (vouchers, and until completely merged into the voucher program, certificates).